It is time to step back and look at monthly charts for Silver, including a new alternate that is in line with Gold analysis.

 For this first wave count, upwards movement for intermediate wave (C) must subdivide as a five wave structure.
 It may be unfolding as an impulse.

-Within the impulse of intermediate wave (C), only minor wave 1 was over at the last high and now minor wave 2 may be unfolding.
-Minor wave 2 may not move beyond the start of minor wave 1 below 15.197.
+Within the impulse of intermediate wave (C), only minor wave 1 was over at the last high and now minor wave 2 may now be complete.

 SECOND WAVE COUNT